aprevatte/COVID19-API/README.md

 }
 ```

+## `deaths`

-The deaths function is used to return total and new COVID-19 deaths for
+The `deaths` function is used to return total and new COVID-19 deaths
-a country of interest.
-To return the total case count for all countries,
+for a country of interest.
+To return the total case count for all
-“all” can be used.
+countries, `"all"` can be used.
 These total counts are updated daily.

 ``` r
 deaths <- function(country = "all"){